oliverdelancey/lanimret/README.md

 ## Dependencies

-*lanimret* is written in Python v3.7 with only modules from the standard library.
+*lanimret* only uses modules from CPython's standard library.

 ## Installation